Raiders of the Lost Ark: Development and pre-production

 Lucas wanted to fund Raiders of the Lost Ark himself, but lacked the money.
 Lucasfilm offered the project to several Hollywood studios.
 They rejected it, in part because of the proposed $20 million budget, but also because of the deal Lucas offered.
 He wanted the studio to provide the budget, have no creative input and allow him to retain control of the licensing rights and any sequels.
 The studios considered this deal unacceptable.
-They were also hesitant because of Spielberg's involvement due to his having delivered a succession of films over-schedule and over-budget; his recent effort, 1941, was both over-budget and a critical failure.
+They were also hesitant because Spielberg had delivered a succession of films over-schedule and over-budget; his recent effort, 1941, was both over-budget and a critical failure.
 However, Lucas refused to do the project without Spielberg.

-Paramount Pictures president Michael Eisner compromised with Lucas, agreeing to his deal in exchange for exclusive rights to any sequels and severe penalties for exceeding the schedule or budget.
+When the project was offered to Paramount Pictures, president Michael Eisner compromised with Lucas, accepting his deal in exchange for exclusive rights to any sequels and severe penalties for exceeding the schedule or budget.
 Lucas reportedly negotiated a salary between $1 million and $4 million plus a share of the gross profits, though a separate report stated he received only net profits.
 Spielberg received up to $1.5 million as director and a share of the gross profits.

 Producer Frank Marshall, who had experience on smaller independent films, was hired because Spielberg believed he would keep the film on schedule and budget.
-Spielberg also hired cinematographer Douglas Slocombe and production designer Norman Reynolds because he liked their previous works and his long-time collaborator Michael Kahn as editor.
+Spielberg also hired cinematographer Douglas Slocombe and production designer Norman Reynolds because he liked their previous works, and his long-time collaborator Michael Kahn as editor.
 Lucas served as a second unit director and the film's executive producer, along with his acquaintance Howard Kazanjian, whom Lucas believed would be a disciplined influence and not indulge the filmmakers' larger ambitions.
 He also brought in his long-time collaborator Robert Watts as associate producer and production manager.
 Paramount mandated a filming schedule of 85 days; Lucas, Spielberg, and Marshall agreed on a self-imposed 73-day schedule.
 Spielberg was determined to avoid criticism for another schedule overrun.